 Related: 43 Bug Idioms: Popular English Phrases To Speak Naturally

-A fat cat is a wealthy person, that is usually a business person or a politician.
+Another addition to our idioms about cats is fat cat.
+It refers to a wealthy person, that is usually a business person or a politician.
 It is most often used in a negative way to describe someone who might not do that much anymore but he’s never the less rich.
 It’s not one of the more positive cat phrases!

 Example: Parliament is filled with fat cats who don’t do much!

-Cat’s meow is a more traditional or older addition to our cat idioms.
+Cat’s meow is a more traditional or older addition to our idioms about cats.
 It might not be used too much in conversation anymore, but you will hear it a lot in all the movies and also in many novels.
 It means that someone thinks they are the greatest.
 It is an expression that arrogant people use to talk about themselves.

 Example: I am the cat’s meow when it comes to driving.
 No one can drive as well as me!